learnbin.net nav logo

 Band-Pass Filters (BPF) - Active Band Pass Filter and Passive Band Pass Filter

 A band-pass filter is an electronic filter that passes all signals lying within a band between a lower-frequency limit and an upper-frequency limit.
-So, the band pass filter (BPF) will reject all other frequencies that are outside above specified band.
+So, the band pass filter (BPF) will reject all other frequencies that are outside the specified band.
 The band-pass filter is a combination of a high pass filter and a low pass filter.

 Block diagram of a band pass filter